Minimal Learning Machine for Multi-Label Learning: Experiments and Results

-Understanding of how \mname predicts can be interpreted via the selected power parameter values and predicted distances.
+Understanding how ML-MLM predicts can be interpreted via the values of the selected power parameters and the predicted distances.
 These results are summarized in Table \ref{tab:P}, where the distance corresponding to the predicted nearest neighbor is squared and averaged over the test set for each dataset.
 We squared the predicted distance in Table \ref{tab:P} for better interpretability of the label differences (see Appendix \ref{app:demo} for more details).
 In Figure \ref{fig:pred_dists}, the distributions of the predicted distances (without squaring) are presented with box plots.

 From Table \ref{tab:P}, we can see that the selected power parameter values vary significantly between the datasets.
 The smallest value was set for the Scene dataset ($P = 4$), while the largest value was set for the Medical dataset ($P \approx 222.9$).
-In the latter, \mname is predicting the set of labels highly similar to NN-MLM, since almost all the weight is given to the predicted nearest neighbor.
-We verified this for Medical by comparing bipartition-based metric results between NN-MLM and \mname with the local RCut thresholding.
+In the latter, ML-MLM is predicting the set of labels highly similar to NN-MLM, since almost all the weight is given to the predicted nearest neighbor.
+We verified this for Medical by comparing bipartition-based metric results between NN-MLM and ML-MLM with the local RCut thresholding.
 The results for this comparison were identical.
-The results regarding Medical and the \mname and NN-MLM methods in Tables \ref{tab:acc}-\ref{tab:macrof1} are different due to \mname's using the cardinality-based thresholding (Eq. \ref{eq:card_t}) instead of the local RCut thresholding.
+The results regarding Medical and the ML-MLM and NN-MLM methods in Tables \ref{tab:acc}-\ref{tab:macrof1} are different due to ML-MLM's using the cardinality-based thresholding (Eq. \ref{eq:card_t}) instead of the local RCut thresholding.
 For the Medical dataset, NN-MLM gives better results for three out of four metrics, which indicates that the cardinality-based thresholding could be suboptimal for large power parameter values.